-This is Ice Group's first ever sustainability report.
+This is Ice Group's second sustainability report.
 We hope it gives you an understanding of what is important to us as a company, both from a sustainability and business perspective.
 We genuinely believe business and sustainability are interwoven, to the benefit of both the company and the world that surrounds us.

-In 2020, we identified the material topics that are most important to us and our stakeholders:
+We focus on the most material topics that are most important to us and our stakeholders: